 Gardeners have been growing bush beans in their gardens for almost as long as there have been gardens.
 Beans are a wonderful food that can be used either as a green vegetable or an important protein source.
-Learning how to plant bush beans is not hard.
+Learning how to plant bush beans isn’t hard.
 Keep reading to learn more about how to grow bush type beans.

-What Are Bush Beans
+What are Bush Beans?

-How To Plant Bush Beans
+How to Plant Bush Beans

 Bush beans grow best in well drained, organic material rich soil.
 They need full sun to produce best.
-Before you start planting bush beans, you should consider inoculating the soil with bean inoculant which will have bacteria that help the bean plant produce better.
+Before you start planting bush beans, you should consider inoculating the soil with bean inoculant, which will have bacteria that help the bean plant produce better.
 Your bush beans will still produce if you do not add bean inoculants to the soil, but it will help you get a bigger crop from your bush beans.

-How To Grow Bush Type Beans
+How to Grow Bush Type Beans